konflux-ci/architecture/architecture/multi-platform-controller.md

 The Multi Platform Controller has no understanding of the build pipeline logic.
 It only understands how to provision hosts and allocate SSH keys.
 For the Multi Platform Controller to act on a `TaskRun` it must meet the following conditions:

-- It must have the `build.appstudio.redhat.com/multi-platform-required` label
 - It must mount a secret with the name `multi-platform-ssh-$(context.taskRun.name)`
 - It must have a parameter called `PLATFORM` which specifies the required platform

 If these conditions are met the controller will reconcile on the task and attempt to provision a virtual machine for the task.
 If it is successful it will create  secret (`multi-platform-ssh-$(context.taskRun.name)`) with the following entries:

-- `id_rsa` the SSH key to use to connect to the host (NOTE: this will be replaced by one-time-password)
+- `otp` a one-time-password that can be used to obtain the VM's SSH key from the OTP server.
+- `otp-ca` a certificate-authority certificate used to validate the HTTPS connection to the OTP server.
+- `otp-server` the url of the OTP server.
 - `host` the host name or IP to connect to, including the username in the form `user@host`
-- `build-dir` the working directory to perform the build in
+- `user-dir` the working directory to perform the build in
-- `one-time-password` a one time password that can be exchanged for an SSH Key.

 Note that these SSH credentials are only valid while the `TaskRun` is executing.

-Note that the first implementation of this will put the `id_rsa` key directly into the secret, at some point in the near future this will change to a one time password instead.

 If the operator is unsuccessful then it will still create the secret, however it will only have a single item called `error` with the error message.
 The task is expected to echo this to the logs and then fail if this error is present.